magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force3.md

 make_gif("test", duration=50)
 ```
-Also the `make_gif` function got added.
-This function make a gif out of the pictures, which are saved in the 'tmp' folder.
+Additionally, the make_gif function has been added.
+This function creates a GIF from the pictures saved in the 'tmp' folder.

 > [!WARNING]
-> Wrong Savings in the folder lead to a not functional gif!
-If you reduce the numbers in the brackets in the for loops, make sure that you delete the folder first to prevent wrong gif making.
+> Incorrect file savings in the folder will result in a non-functional GIF!
+If you reduce the numbers in the brackets in the for loops, make sure to delete the folder first to prevent errors in GIF creation.